 - Make sure your strawberries are dry.
 Chocolate hates moisture and will let you know this in a heartbeat by turning into clay and you’ll be super sad.
 So any moisture can be taken away by gently patting the strawberries with a paper towel.

-I like to use Lindt or Guittard Chocolate, even Hershey’s would work.
-The reason I said nay to the chocolate flavored discs is because they have so many other preservatives and It becomes kinda goopy when it finally melts.
+- I like to use Lindt or Guittard Chocolate.
+The reason I said nay to the chocolate flavored discs is that they have so many other preservatives and It becomes kinda goopy when it finally melts.
 Using a good chocolate will give you a nice silky melt, easy to work with and giving each strawberry a thin coat.

-If you can’t get it together with a double boiler, chocolate can be melted in the microwave but you better be prepared to watch it like a hawk.
+If you can’t get it together with a double boiler, chocolate can be melted in the microwave but you better be prepared to watch it very carefully.
 Chocolate is temperamental and hates to be too cold or too hot.
 Give it a stir about every 25 seconds until it has enough heat to melt itself.
 Melting white chocolate in the microwave is even more stressful and will burn quicker than dark chocolate, you have to keep a very close eye on it.

 Another tip is to add some kind of oil to the melted chocolate like olive oil or vegetable oil, maybe a tablespoon or two.
 It helps to keep the chocolate from becoming too thick and leaves your strawberry with a nice even coating.
 The oil helps give you a consistency that is easier for dipping.